Atrix256/FalcorPathTracer/readme.md

 ## TODOs

 * after post, maybe get rid of the multiply by lens area, and comment in the code that there's an implicit auto-exposure so that adjusting aperture size doesn't affect brightness.
+ * also make auto fov on always. it's easier to work with and is simpler code.

 * rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!